affanatmaca/turkish-clean-words/README.md

-This words is without swear words. if you want swear words included check this link
+These words are without swear words. check this link if you want swear words